Yevgen-Kharchenko/RepairAgency/README.md

 	b. ?
 Add configuration / command
 6. Go to link http://localhost:8880/RepairAgency
 7. To login as an admin, use a login / password : admin@g.com / admin
+8. To login as manager, use a login / password: manager@g.com / manager
+9. To login as master, use a login / password: master@g.com / master
+10. To login as customer, use a login / password: user1@g.com / password or register yourself

 #Business logic: